rbtnn/vim-pterm/README.md

 ### :PTermHide
 Close the popup window opened by `:PTermOpen`.
 This command is defined only in a terminal buffer of `:PTermOpen`.

-### :PTermPin
-Pin/Unpin the terminal-buffer to current tabpage.
-This command is defined only in a terminal buffer of `:PTermOpen`.

 ### :PTermNext